 What Happens During a Drug Test?

 A urinalysis is a pretty simple procedure.
-Sometimes you will be given some notice, but other times drug testing may be completely random.
-As a result, it’s best to just stick to the laws in your state, so you aren’t caught unawares.
+Sometimes you receive notice, but other times drug testing is completely random.
+As a result, it’s best to stick to the laws in your state so you aren’t caught unawares.

-The test can occur at your workplace or at a testing facility or medical clinic.
-A technician will be present to carry out the procedure, and they will give you your instructions.
-You will be given a cup by the tester to urinate into.
-Often, there is a single-stall bathroom in which you will do so, so at least you have some privacy.
+The test can occur at your workplace, a testing facility, or a medical clinic.
+A technician is present to carry out the procedure and provide you with instructions.
+The tester provides a cup to urinate into.

 A lot of people try to cheat on drug tests.
-They feel it is unfair to be tested for marijuana use when they often aren’t doing anything illegal.
-There are plenty of ways to cheat on a test, but don’t think that technicians are easily fooled!
+They feel it is unfair to be tested for marijuana use when they often aren’t doing anything illegal on a state level.
+There are many ways to cheat on a test, but don’t think technicians are easily fooled!

-There are often measures in place, such as:
+There are often measures in place to prevent cheating, such as:

 - Patting you down to make sure you aren’t taking a fake sample into the stall